davidjurgens/potato/README.md

     Yes, this is allowed with the license
 4. If I am working for a company, can I use potato within my company’s pipelines for data annotation (e.g., integrate potato within my company’s internal infrastructure)?

-    Yes, this is allowed with the license—we’d love to hear about these to advertise, so please contact us at pedropei@umich.edu.
+    Yes, this is allowed with the license—we’d love to hear about these to advertise, so please contact us at jurgens@umich.edu.
 5. Can I integrate potato within a larger annotation pipeline and release that pipeline as an open-source library or service for others to use?

     Yes, this is allowed with the license—we’d love to hear about these to advertise, so please contact us
 6. Can I integrate potato within a larger annotation pipeline and release that publicly as commercial software/service/resource for others to use?

    No, this is not allowed by Polyform Shield but commercial licensing of potato for this purpose is available.
-Please reach out to us at pedropei@umich.edu for details.
+Please reach out to us at jurgens@umich.edu for details.
 7. I am working for a crowdsourcing platform, can I combine potato in our platform to provide better service for my customers?

    No, this is not allowed by Polyform Shield but commercial licensing of potato for this purpose is available.
-Please reach out to us at pedropei@umich.edu for details.
+Please reach out to us at jurgens@umich.edu for details.

 Have a question or case not covered by the above?
 Please reach out to us and we’ll add it to the list!